-Approved for Virginia residents – https://www.boatus.org/virginia/
+Is APPROVED for Virginia residents: – https://www.boatus.org/virginia/

 - Generally, most states will accept out-of-state Boater Safety Certificates so long as the out-of-state certificate is NASBLA approved.
-This mutual acceptence between states is called “Reciprocity.”
+This mutual acceptance between states is called “Reciprocity.”
 Check with the state you plan to visit to be sure.

 An Example of Boating Law Differences Between States:

-Both the state of New Jersey and Virginia require their respective residents to obtain a Boating Safety Certificate to legally operate certain vessels upon their waters.
+Both the states of New Jersey and Virginia require their respective residents to obtain a Boating Safety Certificate to legally operate certain vessels upon their waters.
 Age limits differ between the two states.
 New Jersey’s minimum age, to operate a vessel with a 10 HP motor and above, is 16.
 Virginia’s minimum age requirement is 14.
 New Jersey residents are also required to obtain a separate and renewable “Boat License” from their DMV if they wish to operate certain vessels upon non-tidal waters like lakes and ponds.
-Virginia has no such requirement, nor are Virginia licensed boaters visiting New Jersey, required to get a New Jersey “Boat License” to operate vessels upon non-tidal New Jersey waters.
-Only their valid VA Boating Safety Certificate is required.
+Virginia has no such requirement, nor are Virginia licensed boaters visiting New Jersey, required to get a New Jersey “Boat License” to operate vessels upon non-tidal New Jersey waters, only their valid VA Boating Safety Certificate is required.
 A New Jersey DMV issued “Boat License” is not valid in Virginia.
 New Jersey residents visiting Virginia must bring their valid New Jersey Boating Safety Certificate to legally operate vessels upon Virginia waters.
 Finally, New Jersey DOES NOT approve the Boat US Foundation Online Boater Safety Course for their residents.
 Virginia does.

 A Note to VA Residents: